thomas-schuster/docker-database/README.md

 ## Get Ready
 In order to use these schemas within a docker container, you'll have to build a proper image first.
 Currently the Mondial schema is integrated by default.
-For other schemas you have to modify the Dockerfile.
+For other schemas you have to modify the Dockerfile or interact with the Docker container directly.

 ### Environment Variables
 The Dockerfile comes with several environment variables which you may modify.
 Since our image relies on the official docker image of [PostgreSQL](https://hub.docker.com/_/postgres/), the mandatory admin password for postgres is included in these default presets as well.